Prefer to listen to this guide?

-- What Skid Steer attachments are available?
+- What skid steer attachments are available?

 - Choosing a Hydraulics System

-- What Skid Steer sizes are available?
+- What skid steer sizes are available?

 - Understanding Skid Steer Loader Tires

-- How to inspect used Skid Steers for sale?
+- How to Inspect Used Skid Steers for sale

 - Shop for Skid Steers

-- Landscaping – A skid steer loader can move pallets and load truck beds with landscaping materials such as mulch and topsoil.
+A skid steer loader can move pallets and load truck beds with landscaping materials such as mulch and topsoil.
 They can also assist in prepping soil, planting trees, removing snow, and other similar operations.

-Crucial Skid Steer Loader Specifications
+Important Skid Steer Loader Specifications

-Although the size of the engine does determine the overall amount of weight that your steer loader can carry, don’t make the rookie mistake of choosing a skid steer loader based on horsepower alone.
-Torque (which is how hard the engine turns the crank) is far more important than horsepower when it comes to getting your attachments to operate properly, and you can achieve high-torque performance levels from the slower engines that are commonly found in smaller models.
+Although the size of the engine does determine the overall amount of weight that your steer loader can carry, horsepower should not be the sole deciding factor when choosing which model to buy.
+Torque—how hard the engine turns the crank—is far more important than horsepower when it comes to getting your attachments to operate properly.
+You can achieve high torque performance levels from the slower engines that are commonly found in smaller models.
 With this in mind, most popular skid steers typically have between 50 and 70 horsepower.

 Choosing a Lift Path (Radial vs Vertical)

-- Working in the dirt.
+- Working in the dirt

-- Digging underground and into pavement.
+- Digging underground and into pavement

-- Smoothing over (grading) surfaces.
+- Smoothing over (grading) surfaces

-- Unloading pallets and materials from trucks.
+- Unloading pallets and materials from trucks

-- Heavy loading such as dirt into a dump truck.
+- Heavy loading such as dirt into a dump truck

-- A small Bobcat skid steer can cost as low as $12,000, while the heaviest class can cost $60,000 or more.
+- A new small Bobcat skid steer can cost as low as $12,000, while the heaviest class can cost $60,000 or more.

-- A Bobcat skid steer with a 1,500-pound capacity (which is considered average) costs between $15,000-$20,000.
+- A Bobcat skid steer with a 1,500-pound capacity (considered average) costs between $15,000-$20,000.

 - A Bobcat skid steer with a 2,000-pound capacity (still considered average) could be as high as $30,000.